strengejacke/ggeffects/cran-comments.md

-Hot-fix release.
-This release fixes issues with printed outputs.
+This release fixes issues related to the last *tinytable* updates.